top of page

 • Use LEG-STRETCHING STOPS to check on your hamster and give him/her some reassuring love if necessary.

 • Ensure that the TEMPERATURE inside the car remains fairly constant and never too hot.
-An aircon will help but, if you don’t have such luxury, ensure good airflow without any draughts going into the cage.
-A bowl with damp (not wet) sand can be placed in the cage, which your hamster may choose to lie on if he gets too hot.
-A tightly sealed flat-lidded container with ice blocks inside will also work.
-Make sure that these are properly stuck down to prevent them from moving.
+An aircon will help but, if you don’t have such luxury do ensure good airflow without any draughts going into the cage.

 • As with any pets that you travel with, NEVER leave your hamster locked and unattended in the car during toilet/refreshment stops.
 Always park in a shady spot and leave windows open or partially open, no matter what the season.
 If you are travelling on your own, make the toilet break a quick one and make use of drive-through restaurants.
 If you have a passenger, take turns in going into the loo or shops.